 Marijuana comes from the buds and leaves of the cannabis plant, which has been used for centuries as part of herbal remedies for many illnesses.

-Cannabis is illegal in the U.S. under federal law, but the use of medical marijuana is legal in many states.
+Cannabis is illegal in the U.S. under federal law, but the use of medical marijuana is legal in many states and some states have legalized recreational use.
 Some studies have found that it might help ease some of the symptoms and side effects of cancer treatment.

 What Is Medical Marijuana?